will1410/cataloging-training/README.md

 # Introduction

-This is the new repository for Next Kansas cataloging training.
+This is the new repository for Next Search Catalog cataloging training.
 It will replace all previous training documents on this subject.